lo-maxwell/react-virtual-garden/blog.md

 Redo Placeholder Item Templates so it's easier to add new content

 Add level requirement to plants/seeds

+Add way to delete in progress plants, some sort of select delete tool

 Stretch Goals
 Instead of expanding row/col, have the user add 1 plot at a time